-Filing Methods for a Minor Party Candidate
+Minor Party Candidates - County Filing Methods for a Minor Party Candidate

-Minor political parties may nominate candidates for any partisan office in a general or special election, including federal, state, and county offices, as long as the party has been established within the electoral district and meets ongoing requirements to maintain status as a minor political party.
+Minor political parties may nominate candidates for any partisan office in a general or special election, including federal, state, and county offices, as long as the party has been established within the electoral district and maintains ballot accessmeets ongoing requirements to maintain status as a minor political party.

 A minor political party nominates candidates by convening a nominating convention that complies with party bylaws and state law.
-Candidates that are nominated by a recognized minor political party complete and file the following form with the appropriate elections official:
+Candidates that are nominated by a recognized minor political party complete and file the following form with the appropriate elections official the following: